 Acute Renal Failure

-Acute renal failure (ARF) is a rapid decrease in renal function.
 It leads to an accumulation of metabolic waste in the body.
 ARF acute syndrome may be reversible.

 Functions of the kidney.